Scranoid/technojam-task-DSA/Pascal's Triangle/README.md

 #Challenges I faced:
 This program didn't gave me the trouble on the calculation part.
-But it was quite challeging for me to create the appropriate spacing and incorporating the for loops at first but I eventually figured it out using mt tried and tested method which is trial and error :) .
+But it was quite challenging for me to create the appropriate spacing and incorporating the for loops at first but I eventually figured it out using mt tried and tested method which is trial and error :) .